alisaifee/holmium.core/doc/source/unittest.rst

 .. note::

-   These environment variables may also be used when using the :ref:`testing-with-nose`.
+   These environment variables may also be used when using the :ref:`testing-nose`.
    The options passed to nose however will take precedence.